Doak Campbell Stadium: History

 Doak Campbell Stadium, with its original capacity of 15,000 in 1950, was built at a cost of $250,000.
 In 1954, the stadium grew to a capacity of 19,000.
 Six thousand more seats were added in 1961.
 During the Bill Peterson era (1960–70), the stadium was expanded to 40,500 seats, and it remained at that capacity for the next 14 years.

-Since that time, the stadium has expanded to 82,300, largely in part to the success of the football team under head coach Bobby Bowden coupled with the ever-growing student body.
+Since that time, the stadium has expanded to 82,300 before decreasing to 67,277 following stadium renovations in 2024.
+This was largely in part due to the success of the football team under head coach Bobby Bowden; the stadium's capacity more than doubled during his 33-year tenure.
+Its expansion was also coupled with the ever-growing student body.
 It now is the 2nd largest football stadium in the Atlantic Coast Conference (ACC).
 Aesthetically, a brick facade surrounding the stadium matches the architectural design of most of the buildings on the university's campus.
 In addition to the obvious recreational uses, The University Center surrounds the stadium and houses many of the university's offices.
-The field was officially named Bobby Bowden field on November 20, 2004 as Florida State hosted intrastate rival Florida.
+The field was officially named Bobby Bowden field on November 20, 2004, as Florida State hosted intrastate rival Florida.
 The FSU War Chant began during the Auburn game in 1983 and has since spread to be used by fans of the Atlanta Braves and Kansas City Chiefs.